Uniform, localized asymptotics for sub-Riemannian heat kernels, their logarithmic derivatives, and associated diffusion bridges: Introduction

+On the other hand, in the general smooth case, one can have situations in which this theory does not apply, and where even the leading order appears not to be known.
 In the Riemannian context, C.\ Bella\"iche \cite{CBell} discusses the possibility of non-analytic hinged energy functions and the resulting breakdown in computing the asymptotics of the Laplace integral.
 This paper, however, seems not to be widely known, and the work on complete expansions just mentioned only explicitly considers the Morse-Bott case (as does the earlier work of \cite{StroockKusuoka}).
 Constructing a Riemannian metric realizing such non-analytic hinged energy functions (and more generally, arbitrary normal forms), was considered by A.\ Bella\"iche \cite{ABell}, who stated the existence of such Riemannian metrics as a theorem and briefly sketched a construction.
 Here, we provide complete details of the proof and also consider the properly sub-Riemannian case.
 That is, in constructing a sub-Riemannian metric with prescribed singularities for the hinged energy function, one must take into account the constraint imposed by the distribution, and in principle one might wonder if that is an obstruction to constructing an arbitrary singularity.
 Given that there are an infinite number of possible growth vectors, addressing all of them is impractical, but we show that for contact manifolds (which is the most widely-studied class of sub-Riemannian manifolds), a similar construction is possible.
 (Other possible growth vectors are left to the interested and suitably intrepid reader.)
 These results are the content of Section \ref{Sect:Prescribed}.
 This indicates that properly sub-Riemannian manifolds exhibit the same diversity of possible singularities as Riemannian manifolds.
 (The generic situation in low dimensions is another story, for which one can see \cite{BBCN-IMRN}.)